Ashray123/devil-family/README.md

-Check the Deployed at: " https://ashray123.github.io/devil-family/ "
+Check the Deployed App at: " https://ashray123.github.io/devil-family/ "